InteropIO/dash-example/README.md

 # Run an Example Locally

-1. Activate the virtual environment:
+1. Activate the virtual environment, if not yet activated:

 ```sh
 # Unix